Concordium/concordium.github.io/source/mainnet/net/voting/verify-election-result.rst

 Verify the encrypted tally registered in the contract
 -----------------------------------------------------

-The ``tally`` command uses the final-weights.csv generated above to compute the encrypted tally of the election and optionally post it in the smart contract.
+The ``tally`` command uses the final-weights.csv generated above to compute the encrypted tally of the election and optionally posts it in the smart contract.
 This sums up all the votes during the election period and scales them according to the specified weights.

 .. code-block:: console